CardKit/cardkit/README.md

 ## Card Types

-There are five different types of cards in `CardKit`.
+There are five different types of cards in CardKit.

 ### Action